Aster family (Asteraceae)

 Range & Habitat: The native Common Sneezeweed occurs throughout Illinois, where it is quite common in the central and northern sections of the state (see Distribution Map).
 In southern Illinois, this plant is less common or absent.
 Habitats include moist black soil prairies, moist meadows in wooded areas, moist meadows along rivers, moist open woodlands, soggy thickets, fens, marshes, poorly drained pastures and abandoned fields, low areas along streams and ponds, and ditches.
 It is not uncommon to find this plant growing within a few feet of water in both disturbed areas and higher quality habitats.
 Recovery from fire is poor.

-Faunal Associations: Probably the most common visitors to the flowers are long-tongued bees, including honeybees, bumblebees, digger bees (Melissodes spp.), cuckoo bees (Coelioxys spp., Triepeolus spp.), and leaf-cutting bees (Megachile spp.).
+Faunal Associations: Probably the most common visitors to the flowers are long-tongued bees, including honeybees, bumblebees, long-horned bees (Melissodes spp.), cuckoo bees (Coelioxys spp., Triepeolus spp.), and leaf-cutting bees (Megachile spp.).
 Other visitors include Halictid bees, Sphecid wasps, Vespid wasps, Syrphid flies, butterflies, and beetles.
 Most of these insects suck nectar, although some bees also collect pollen and some beetles feed on the pollen.
 The aphids Aphis vernoniae and Uroleucon tardae suck plant juices from Common Sneezeweed, while the caterpillars of Papaipema rigida (Rigid Sunflower Borer Moth) bore through its stems and feed on the pith.
 Mammalian herbivores usually don't feed on this plant because its foliage is toxic and bitter.
 There have been reports of severe poisoning for livestock that have consumed this plant, producing such symptoms as congestion of the kidneys and liver, formation of necrotic areas in the lungs, and irritation of the digestive tract.
 Not surprisingly, Common Sneezeweed is considered an 'increaser' in grazed meadows.

 Photographic Location: The photographs were taken near a drainage ditch at Judge Webber Park in Urbana, Illinois, and in a wetland area of Weaver Park of the same city.